codebasedlearning/cpp_course/0x06/README.md

   and returns the length of the C-string (excluding the null character).
 - Test `length`.
-- Implement a function `reverse` that receives a C-string, requests dynamic memory with `new`, copies the passed C-string in reversed order (including the null character) to that location, and returns the pointer to the new memory.
+- Implement a function `reverse` that receives a C-string, requests dynamic memory with `new`, copies the passed C-string in reversed order to that location, and returns the pointer to the new memory (remember the trailing null character).
 - Test `reverse`.
 - Copy `reverse` into a new function `make_reverse` returning a `unique_ptr` to a char-array containing the reversed string.